International Falls, Minnesota

 International Falls (sometimes referred to as I-Falls) is a city in and the county seat of Koochiching County, Minnesota, United States.
 The population was 5,802 at the time of the 2020 census.

 International Falls is located on the Rainy River directly across from Fort Frances, Ontario, Canada.
 The two cities are connected by the Fort Frances–International Falls International Bridge.
 Voyageurs National Park is located 11 miles east of International Falls.
 There is a major U.S. Customs and Border Protection Port of Entry on the International Falls side of the toll bridge and a Canadian Customs entry point on the north side of the bridge.

-International Falls is nicknamed the "Icebox of the Nation,” with an average of 109.4 days per year with a high temperature below 32 F.
+International Falls is nicknamed the "Icebox of the Nation", with an average of 109.4 days per year with a high temperature below 32 F.

 History

 The area now known as International Falls was inhabited by many indigenous peoples.
 The International Falls area was well known to explorers, missionaries, and voyagers as early as the 17th century.
 It was not until April 1895 that the community was platted by L. A. Ogaard, a teacher and preacher for the Koochiching Company, and named Koochiching.
-The word “Koochiching” comes from either the Ojibwe word Gojijiing or the Cree Kocicīhk, both meaning “at the place of inlets,” referring to the neighboring Rainy Lake and River.
+The word "Koochiching" comes from either the Ojibwe word Gojijiing or the Cree Kocicīhk, both meaning "at the place of inlets", referring to the neighbouring Rainy Lake and River.
 The European inhabitants gave the names Rainy Lake and Rainy River to the nearby bodies of water because of the mist-like rain present at the falls where the lake flowed into the river.

-On August 10, 1901, the village was incorporated and two years later its name was changed to International Falls in recognition of the river's role as a border between the United States and Canada.
+On August 10, 1901, the village was incorporated.
+Two years later, its name was changed to International Falls in recognition of the river's role as a border between the United States and Canada.
 It was incorporated as a city in 1909.

 Realizing the potential for water power and mills in the area, industrialist E.W.
 Backus, president of the Minnesota and Ontario Paper Company in the early 20th century, built a dam on the Rainy River to power the company's mills.
 Purchased by Boise Cascade Corporation in 1965, and sold to an investment group in 2003, the company remains the largest business and employer in the area.
 In 2013 Boise laid off 394 employees and closed down a paper machine.
 It then sold to Packaging Corporation of America (PCA).